nerdlem/certs/README.md

 ⋮

 Keep the privkeys.tar.gpg in a safe place.
 This file contains the private keys for all of your certificates.
-If you lose or compromised this file, certificates based in these keys will no longer be secure.
+If you lose or compromise this file, certificates based in these keys will no longer be secure.
 ```

-The resulting `.gpg` file should now be stored in a safe place, in case that the key material needs to be restored for any purpose.
+You should now store the resulting `.gpg` file in a safe place, in case that the key material needs to be restored for any purpose, or keys need to be revoked.
+This is a very important – and often neglected – step.

 # Clearing pre-existing ACME challenges

 To assist with DNS zone hygiene, the included `clear-well-known.sh` script will delete all existing TXT DNS records under the `_acme-challenge` subdomain with configuration under `/etc/letsencrypt/seed`.

+This is generally not required for installations that do not use the `dns-01` challenge.
+However I tend to prefer this because I tend to centrally manage my certificates.
+I also like wildcard certificates for many scenarios, something that currently cannot be done using the more typical `http-01` challenge.

 # Note on directory permissions